-The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2018, using the entry age normal actuarial cost method.
-Inflation increases for both plans is assumed at 2.60%.
+The total pension liability for each of the defined benefit plans was determined by an actuarial valuation as of July 1, 2020, using the entry age normal actuarial cost method.
+Inflation increases for both plans is assumed at 2.40%.
 Payroll growth for both plans is assumed at 3.25%.
-Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 7.00%.
+Both the discount rate and the long-term expected rate of return used for FRS Pension Plan investments is 6.80%.
 The plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.
-Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 3.87% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index.)
-Mortality assumptions for both plans were based on the Generational RP-2000 with Projection Scale BB tables.
+Because the HIS Program uses a pay-as-you-go funding structure, a municipal bond rate of 2.21% was used to determine the total pension liability for the program (Bond Buyer General Obligation 20-Bond Municipal Bond Index.)
+Morality assumptions for the FRS Pension Plan were changed as noted below and morality assumptions for the HIS Program remained unchanged.

-The following changes in actuarial assumptions occurred in 2018:
+The following changes in actuarial assumptions occurred in 2020:

-- FRS: The long-term expected rate of return was decreased from 7.10% to 7.00%, and the active member mortality assumption was updated. - HIS: The municipal rate used to determine total pension liability was increased from 3.58% to 3.87%.
+- FRS: The long-term expected rate of return was decreased from 6.90% to 6.80%, and the mortality assumption was changed from the Generational RP-2000 with Projection Scale BB tables to the PUB-2010 base table, projected generationally with Scale MP-2018. - FRS: The assumed inflation rate was decreased from 2.60% to 2.40%. - HIS: The municipal rate used to determine total pension liability was decreased from 3.50% to 2.21. - HIS: The assumed inflation rate was decreased from 2.60% to 2.40%.

 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
 The following tables demonstrate the sensitivity of the net pension liability to changes in the discount rate.
-The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2018.
+The sensitivity analysis shows the impact of the School's proportionate share of the collective net pension liability if the discount rate was 1.00% higher or 1.00% lower than the current discount rate at June 30, 2020.

-Flori da Retirement S ystem Health Insurance Subsidy 1% Decrease Current Discount 1% Increase 1% Decrease Current Discount 1% Increase (6.00%) Rate (7.00%) (8.00%) (2.87%) Rate (3.87%) (4.87%) \$ 749,594 \$ 410,603 \$ 129,278 \$ 251,828 \$ 221,107 \$ 195,499
+Florida Retirement System Health Insurance Subsidy 1% Decrease Current Discount 1% Increase 1% Decrease Current Discount 1% Increase (5.80%) Rate (6.80%) (7.80%) (1.21%) Rate (2.21%) (3.21%) \$ 975,003 \$ 610,476 \$ 306,223 \$ 315,364 \$ 272,817 \$ 237,992